 What have been some of your regular clients Paul?

 Paul: I did a lot of stuff last year with a guy called Nick Patrick, who’s worked on Downtown Abbey, which involves a lot of classical cross-over music.
-I did some sessions with Kuk Harrel as well, who’s worked with Jessie J and others.
-Sometimes you’ll have the guy come every week for a month, and you’ll think “I have a regular client now“, and then you’ll never hear from them again, haha.
+I did some sessions with Kuk Harrell as well, who’s worked with Jessie J and others.
+Sometimes you’ll have a guy come every week for a month, and you’ll think “I have a regular client now“, and then you’ll never hear from them again (laughs).
 So it varies.

 Liam: Exactly.
 A lot of times, our sessions simply involve people coming in who expect to get a good recording quickly, with someone who’s proficient.

 Paul: A lot of our pop music sessions are comprised of solely recording vocals.
-So from an engineering point of view, artists want you to be quick on Pro Tools with that, which we all are.
+So from an engineering point of view, artists want you to be quick on Pro Tools, which we all are.

-Liam: High-profile clients may only have 3-4 hours of their day to lay down the vocals, so you don’t have time to make mistakes.
-Well, they can, but you can’t.
-So you need to be confident in yourself, especially when working with rappers.
+Liam: High-profile clients may only have three to four hours of their day to lay down the vocals, so you don’t have time to make mistakes.
+You need to be confident in yourself, especially when working with rappers.
 I’ve had guys who do only one take, and you need to be confident that you have the right settings on the pre-amp and compressor, since they aren’t doing it again.

 Paul: Well, as employees of Metropolis, not so much.
 But at some point in our careers, we’ll have to go freelance, and that’s certainly the kind of thing we’ll have to build up at that point.
 When you’re self-employed, you end up getting work through your network of connections.
 Currently, ours comes through the studio.